Youssef-Ahmed73/autonomous_strawberry_harvester_ROS2/src/ashr_simulation/README.md

 - `worlds/ashr_world.sdf` - primary Gazebo simulation world for the robot and environment
 - `config/bridge.yaml` - ROS/Gazebo bridge configuration used by `ros_gz_bridge`
 - `meshes/` - static geometry assets referenced by the URDF / Gazebo world
+- `isaac/` - Isaac Sim USD assets and scene files for the Isaac-compatible simulation path
 - `CMakeLists.txt` - installs simulation assets to `share/ashr_simulation`
 - `package.xml` - declares the package as `ament_cmake` and identifies it as a simulation resource package